JonathanHallsProgram/JonathanHallsProgram/README.md

 # Jonathan Halls

-Proactive Cybersecurity Analyst based in the USA with a passion for learning and implementing cybersecurity ideas and frameworks.
-Specializing in SIEM Deployments and Cyber Analysis, I have developed specific skills in Solo Enterprise level network deployment, CI/CD systems and Full Stack Web Development.
+Proactive Cybersecurity Analyst based in Canada with a passion for learning and implementing cybersecurity ideas and frameworks.

-## Skills and Experience
-*   🐧 Linux Sysadmin

-*   🛡️ Data Security

-*   🔌 Network Engineering
+This is not a Portfolio, this is where I store information

-*   Since 2024, I have been working as a Cybersecurity Analyst solving many problems from CSIRT to Network deployment
+*   Since 2023, I have been working as a Cybersecurity Analyst solving many problems from CSIRT to Network deployment

 In my spare time, I enjoy hands on testing of new technologies to enhance my expertise.
 My commitment to continuous learning drives me to stay updated with the latest cybersecurity trends and methodologies.
 I am dedicated to protecting organizations by identifying vulnerabilities and developing robust security measures.